 The Human Resources (HR) Department, which is part of the Indiana State Personnel Department, is responsible for recruiting a diverse pool of qualified candidates to fill INDOT vacancies.
-INDOT's recruitment efforts include, but are not limited to, attending targeted job fairs such as the Indiana Black Expo and university outreach including University of Louisville, IUPUI, Rose-Hulman Institute of Technology, Notre Dame, Purdue University, University of Evansville, Trine University, University of including University of Louisville, IUPUI, Rose-Hulman Institute of Technology, Notre Dame, Purdue University, University of Evansville, Trine University, University of Southern Indiana, Valparaiso University, Indiana and Purdue University, Fort Wayne (IPFW), Indiana State University, Anderson university, Ball State University, Butler University, Indiana University Bloomington, Kokomo, South Bend, Southeast and Southwest, Martin University and Taylor University.
+INDOT's recruitment efforts include, but are not limited to, attending targeted job fairs such as the Indiana Black Expo and university outreach including University of Louisville, IUPUI, Rose-Hulman Institute of Technology, Notre Dame, Purdue University, University of Evansville, Trine

+University, University of Southern Indiana, Valparaiso University, Indiana and Purdue University, Fort Wayne (IPFW), Indiana State University, Anderson university, Ball State University, Butler University, Indiana University Bloomington, Kokomo, South Bend, Southeast and Southwest, Martin University and Taylor University.

-The Division advertises on Careers.in.gov, in.gov, Post Job Free, Zip Recruiter, Facebook, Linkedin, Twitter, CareerBuilder, Hire a Vet, Indiana Career Connect, Indiana Intern, Internships.com, and with job boards for many of the above universities.
+The Division advertises on Careers.in.gov, in.gov, Post Job Free, Zip Recruiter, Facebook, LinkedIn, Twitter, CareerBuilder, Hire a Vet, Indiana Career Connect, Indiana Intern, Internships.com, and with job boards for many of the above universities.
 It maintains required notices and posters and collects voluntary demographic data to determine the populations being served by the Agency and identify whether the agency is underutilizing women and minorities.